JianshiZhao/DriverIdentifier/README.md

 # DriverIdentifier
 This project is to identify drivers behavior from images and classify them.
+To save memory and improve speed, image size is rescaled down from (640,480) to (160,120) and changed to gray scale.
+PCA implemented using truncated SVD further reduces the dimension of features from 19200 pixels to 50 eigen-images.
+The following shows the running result.

 Running Results: